 I work as a psychotherapist in private practice in Baltimore City.

 My clinical career started at the Johns Hopkins Center for Transgender Health where I worked with people preparing for and recovering from gender affirming surgeries.
-I then did paralegal and mitigation work for the Maryland state and federal public defenders.
-I began work as a therapist at an outpatient mental health clinic in Baltimore County.
-I subsequently practiced out of the Baltimore Center for Psychotherapy where I also received training in psychodynamic psychotherapy.
+I then did mitigation work for the Maryland state and federal public defender offices, as well as an independent criminal defense firm where I continue to work on select appellate cases.

 training